-MVP must comply with all CMS requirements and ensure that all Covered Services including additional or supplemental service contracted for on behalf of the Medicare Member are accessible.
+MVP must comply with all CMS requirements and ensure that all Covered Services including additional or supplemental services contracted for on behalf of the Medicare Member are accessible.
 At a minimum, all PCPs, specialists, and Ancillary Providers must meet the following standards to ensure accessibility to Members:

-- Office waiting room time cannot exceed 30 minutes. - Participating Provider should be accessible 24 hours a day, 365 days a year.
+- Office waiting room time cannot exceed 30 minutes. - Participating Provider should be accessible 24 hours a day, 7 days a week, and 365 days a year.
 Such assess must include an after-hours phone number published in a phone directory, on office business cards, or on insurance cards which connects the Member to an answering service, a hospital switchboard, an emergency department, or a paging system.